5A64/240927/content/posts/website.md

   </tr>
 </table>

 We want to thank the open-source community for enabling permissionless production of this website and for the knowledge gained through free online tutorials.
-Thank you to <a href=”https://github.com/zerostaticthemes/hugo-winston-theme” target=”_blank”>Rob Austin</a> for the <a href=”https://github.com/zerostaticthemes/hugo-winston-theme” target=”_blank”>Hugo Winston</a> theme and <a href=”https://www.youtube.com/watch?v=hjD9jTi_DQ4” target=”_blank”> Envato Tuts+</a> for the Hugo tutorial.
-To reciprocate, we’ve made our website’s code available on <a href=”https://github.com/5A64/240927” target=”_blank”>GitHub</a> for review and if anyone wants to fork our repository.
+Thank you to <a href="https://www.zerostatic.io/" target="_blank">Rob Austin</a> for the <a href="https://github.com/zerostaticthemes/hugo-winston-theme" target="_blank">Hugo Winston</a> theme and <a href="https://www.youtube.com/watch?v=hjD9jTi_DQ4" target="_blank"> Envato Tuts+</a> for the Hugo tutorial.
+To reciprocate, we’ve made our website’s code available on <a href="https://github.com/5A64/240927" target="_blank">GitHub</a> for review and if anyone wants to fork our repository.

 This whole procedure cost us AUD$12 (limited solely to the domain address purchase) and about 20 hours from initiation (training) to deployment.
 This is a testament that the barrier to building a website to get your work out there is incredibly low.
 Build, deploy and contribute something beautiful to the world!
 For us, it's the lessons learned from our philanthropy project.
 For you, it could be anything.